|

 What's Caffeine?

 Caffeine is a plant alkaloid found in coffee, tea and cocoa.
-It acts as natural pesticide, protecting plants against certain insects that feed on them.
+It acts as natural a pesticide, protecting plants against certain insects that feed on them.

 Tea contains alkaloids such as caffeine, theobromine, and theophylline.
 As natural stimulants, they increase our capacity to think and exercise more effectively.